mmalakhov777/MARKA/CONTRIBUTING.md

 ## ⚖️ License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the AGPL-3.0 License.

 ---